Fixed Gas Detection Systems

 Fixed gas monitoring systems provide continuous area monitoring and ensure maximum protection for workers and the workplace.
-Understanding fixed gas detection is the first step in providing a safe work environment.
+Understanding fixed gas detection systems is the first step in providing a safe work environment.

 - Oxygen Depletion: Oxygen depletion can occur anywhere there is a place for high concentrations of gas other than ambient air.
 A decrease in even the slightest amount of oxygen can reduce worker efficiency and safety.
 Nitrogen, a gas we breathe in the most, can become deadly fast, known as nitrogen asphyxiation.
 Just a 2% dip in oxygen levels can become fatal.
 OSHA investigations into worker deaths caused by oxygen depletion or toxic gas almost always reveal a failure to install safety monitoring systems or utilize personal protective equipment (PPE).

 - Toxic Gases: every toxic gas has a regulated exposure limit, set by OSHA, and should have a specific sensor to continuously monitor that gas.
 Many gases are toxic in concentrations less than 1,000 ppm.
 The three most common toxic gases found in commercial and industrial worksites are carbon monoxide, chlorine and methane.

 - Explosive Gases: many gases can become volatile/combustible at the right concentration levels.
 These hazards can be monitored with a variety of monitors and sensors.
 Examples of flammable gases are propane, hydrogen, butane, methane, ethylene, acetylene, ammonia, ethane and saline.

 Premier Safety can provide you with custom-built fixed systems for continuous gas detection and monitoring.
 These solutions utilize our experts' wealth of technical and engineering expertise allowing us to provide you with a thorough assessment of your needs and priorities.
 The custom gas leak detector systems we provide maximize worker safety and facility efficiency for your job site.

 A free onsite risk assessment can identify all potential hazards before they become a threat to life and environment.